December 18, 2018

 Frank Lebon is an artist and filmmaker based in London.

-Below are Frank’s selects for influential works:
+Below are Frank’s SELECTS:

 I find the daunting question ‘what are your favourite films?’ almost impossible to answer.
 There is only one film I can mention in confidence as always being in my top ten and that’s ‘How To Draw A Bunny’.
 Apart from that my other film choices could only be ones I have watched recently that have made an impression.